 If the interface has no visual accents — a designer is not great but doing it the right way.
 A perfect interface will contain much information and not distract users from browsing through it.
 Don’t try to add accents, especially if it’s about prices — the user will find what they need.

 In reality, you need to emphasize important elements to drive users’ attention.
-The main goal of UI/UX design is not to make a perfect look but to make a perfect feel.
+The main goal of UI/UX design is not to make a perfect look but to give a perfect feel.
 Users don’t want to spend time searching for the information, they use your product and expect it to solve their problems.
-If you don’t help them — they will delete your app and replace it with your competitor’s app.
+If you don’t help them — they will delete your app and replace it with your competitor’s.

 Let us give an example.
 On one of the recent travel design projects we have been working on, we stressed prices, photos, and routes.
 The project was about traveling in Australia.
 The clients organized tours and we decided to draw the route to make it clear for users who want to buy the tour.